-A Bug Bounty programme submits a digital service (a website, an API, a mobile application) or a product (a connected car) to ethical hackers for them to examine for potential vulnerabilities.
-In the case of public Bug Bounty programmes, any ethical hacker subscribed to the platform can participate.
-If the programme is private, only a group of preselected hackers takes part.
+A Bug Bounty program submits a digital service (a website, an API, a mobile application) or a product (a connected car) to ethical hackers for them to examine for potential vulnerabilities.
+In the case of public Bug Bounty programs, any ethical hacker subscribed to the platform can participate.
+If the program is private, only a group of preselected hackers takes part.

 Bug Bounty is a future standard for cybersecurity in that it materialises collective responsibility for the reduction of digital risk.
 It embodies the transition (somewhat contrary to popular wisdom) from centralised control of information security towards a ‘decentralised’ approach.
 The latter is possible through the involvement of a community of ethical hackers.
 Besides, this securing by the community reduces the number of vulnerabilities likely to be sold to intermediaries with unclear, if not dishonest, motives.
 Indeed, through Bug Bounty, the researcher who reports a vulnerability receives a financial reward and bolsters their social capital.